vercel/swr/README.md

         // send a request to the API to update the data await requestUpdateUsername(newName)
-        // update the local data immediately and revalidate (refetch) mutate('/api/user', { ...data, name: newName })
+        // update the local data immediately and revalidate (refetch)
+        // NOTE: key has to be passed to mutate as it's not bound mutate('/api/user', { ...data, name: newName })
       }}>Uppercase my name!</button>
     </div>